-There is a detailed instruction manual available on the GitHub page (100+ pages).
+A detailed instruction manual is available on the GitHub page (100+ pages).

 Yep, this is one of those times that you will need to read the manual.
-The software is a bit rough around the edges when it comes to user interface and installation.
+The software is a bit rough around the edges regarding user interface and installation.
 The plus side is that the application is free, works well (I’m on a Mac), and did exactly what I needed.

 Follow the installation instructions for your operating system.

 Note: For the reference library, use hs37d5.
 It was option 13 in WGSE v3.

 Once WGSE is installed and running:

 2.)
 When you load in your Dante Labs BAM file, it will pop up an alert that it needs to be indexed.

 Click on the Index button next to where it says Statistics and Attributes:

 3.)
 Now, wait 30 minutes or so to generate the BAM index file.
 (It didn’t take quite that long on my Mac.)
 You can do other things on your computer while waiting, but don’t close the application or the terminal window.

 For example, you can read through the manual again while you wait… :-)